 The Group's activity is exposed to various financial risks, including credit risk, currency risk and interest rate risk.
 The Management of the Group considers and adopts risk management policy for each of the risk.
-The Group's management regularly carries out financial risk assessment and monitoring in order to reduce the negative impact of financial risks on the Group's performance.
+The Group's

 17.1.
 Interest Rate Risk